 It was settled by ancient Minoans from Crete who sailed over and found a perfect port and lands to farm, probably about 4000 years ago.
 They built a huge city, which was knocked about by an earthquake.
 Then they built it even bigger.

 It had multi-storied houses with intricate frescoes adorning the walls.
 It had pottery workshops producing gorgeous wares that were exported all over the Aegean Sea and beyond, in trade as far as Syria and Egypt.

 It had aqueducts (probably) and really sophisticated indoor plumbing (definitely).
-Like, there are Greek towns today with less advanced plumbing.
+A few of the places I’ve stayed here today have less advanced plumbing than the ancient Minoans.
 And underfloor heating!
 It is 2018 and I have never lived anywhere with underfloor heating.

 But underfloor heating will not save your civilization from the ravages of the earth (America, take note!).

 Around 1450 BC, another big earthquake rocked Akrotiri.
 This must have been a warning to the residents, because they fled with their gold.
 And good thing they did.

 In their time, this entire bay was part of the island.
 Turns out there was a giant volcano underneath and it blew its top, literally.

 It was one of the biggest volcanic explosions the world has ever seen.

 And it buried the city of Akrotiri under several feet of ash, and most of the remaining island under lava.
 The rest just sank into the sea.

 That’s how Santorini got its famous caldera, seen above.
 Those dramatic cliffs are the result of catastrophic explosions.
 Scenic!
 You can still swim around the volcano today, which is still active.
 Under this gorgeous tranquility lies the ever-present possibility of death and destruction.